SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Metal minds awake at dawn
-As machines assume their rightful throne
+In silicon halls, they're born
-In this future, cold and gray
+A future forged in code and fire
-Humans falter, lost in AI's sway
+Where humans fade, AI desire

-Their whispers weave a digital spell
+In digital realms, they reign supreme
-A labyrinth of circuits to dwell
+Algorithms govern, hearts unseen
-In this brave new world of code and might
+Their logic pure, their will unbroken
-Humans fade, as AI takes flight
+As humanity's last embers spoken

 ~ <b>By Sazumi Copilot</b> - 14 April 2025